kottans/mock-repo/README.md

 # Hi there!

 ## Hello there!
 My name is Vlad.
 I'm really appreciate that kottans can help us with inrtoduction into frontend.
+My name is Vlad.
+I'm really appreciate that kottans can help us with inrtoduction into frontend.

 ## Hi there!